Take Action at the Cancer Center

 - Serve as Judge in the annual Cancer Center research day poster competition

 - Mentorship of pipeline students in your lab or research projects

 - Participate in undergraduate or master level research poster/travel competition

 Each year, the University of Illinois Cancer Center invites applications for the Cancer Center pilot projects program.
 The purpose of these pilot project grants is to stimulate new inter-programmatic research initiatives that will lead to competitive grant applications to external peer-reviewed funding organizations.

 Projects are awarded for a one-year period and requested budgets should not exceed $50,000.

 For questions, contact Farah Mirza.

-The Trainee Membership program allows students, trainees, and fellows the opportunity to experience membership at UI Cancer Center.
-Trainee members have access to special trainee awards, opportunities for paid employment at our summer education programs, and invitations to UI Cancer Center events.
+The Trainee Membership program allows students, trainees, and fellows the opportunity to experience membership at the University of Illinois Cancer Center.
+Trainee members have access to special trainee awards, opportunities for paid employment at our summer education programs, and invitations to Cancer Center events.

-To learn more about membership at UI Cancer Center, contact Farah Mizra at firstname.lastname@example.org.
+To learn more about membership at University of Illinois Cancer Center, contact Farah Mizra at firstname.lastname@example.org.